MileHacker Logo

 Bustling Markets

 The Central Market is a hive of activity.
-Here, you find everything from fresh produce and sweet-smelling spices to gold, clothing, and electronics.
+Here, you find everything from fresh produce plus dessert-like-smelling spices to gold, clothing, and electronics.
 The Camel Market provides a look into the pastoralist economy, a truly sensory and cultural experience.

 2